 I have owned a few different models of Evenflo seats and I have always admired how comfortable they try to make them for children.
 This definitely holds true for the Platinum version of the SecureKid.
 According to the manufacturer, the fabric “balances your child’s body temperature for a safer, more peaceful ride.
 OUTLAST® Performance Fabric absorbs hot and cold temperature, releasing as needed.”
 For kiddos who struggle to stay cool in the car seat, this material could make car rides a lot easier on the family.

 Fit to Child

-Brennon is 8 years old and using the tallest high back booster headrest setting and will outgrow the SecureKid within the next year or so.
+This big guy is 8 years old and using the tallest high back booster headrest setting and will outgrow the SecureKid within the next year or so.
 He will still need a booster until he is 57″ and 10-12 years old.
-The SecureKid does not convert to a backless booster, so he will need another seat to get him through the next few years before he fits correctly in a seat belt alone.
+The SecureKid does not convert to a backless booster, so he will need another seat to get him through the next phase of his car seat journey.

 Important Information: Where to Find

 FAA Approval The SecureKid is FAA approved in harness mode only.
 The sticker is on the outside of the shell near the child’s left thigh.
 It states that the seat is both approved for use in harness mode and not approved in booster mode.

 Expiration The SecureKid has a 6 year expiration.
 The sticker with manufacture date, model name and number, and expiration is found on the back of the seat next to the grey support pieces on the back.

 - Narrow set harness straps do not have strap covers and can dig into the child’s neck uncomfortably

 - Does not convert to backless booster

 From the bare bones Institutional model up through the fancy Platinum model: the Evenflo SecureKid is a solid choice for big kids that have outgrown their rear facing convertible seat.
 With various options and feature levels to fit any price point, the SecureKid might be right for your Little!